"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Introduction

-In this work, we introduce \nomiracl, a new dataset to evaluate LLM robustness against errors in first-stage external information, i.e., retrieved passages, across 18 typologically diverse languages.
-We hire over 30 native speakers as annotators \cite{zhang:2023} to construct the dataset. \nomiracl contains two subsets, non-relevant and relevant.
-Where, the non-relevant subset contains queries with no-known answers, i.e., all top-$k$ retrieved passages manually judged to non-relevant.
-Conversely, the relevant subset contains queries with known answers, i.e., at least one of the top-$k$ passages is manually judged relevant.
+To facilitate research in this direction, we present \textbf{\nomiracl}, a large multilingual human-annotated dataset containing over 56,000 (including both non-relevant and relevant samples) to evaluate LLM robustness against errors in first-stage external information, i.e., retrieved passages, across 18 typologically diverse languages.
+To construct the dataset, we hired 31 native speakers as human annotators \cite{zhang:2023}. \nomiracl contains two subsets, non-relevant and relevant.
+The non-relevant subset contains all queries with no known answers, i.e., all top-$k$ retrieved passages manually judged as non-relevant.
+Conversely, the relevant subset contains queries with known answers, i.e., at least one of the top-$k$ passages is manually judged as relevant.

-We build an initial GPT-4 baseline \cite{brown:2020}, a closed-book multilingual LLM on \nomiracl using the top-$k$ oracle passages retrieved using a hybrid retrieval system from a language-specific Wikipedia corpus \cite{zhang:2023}.
-We use a vanilla prompt template for GPT-4.
-Our results show that GPT-4 frequently tends to confuse non-relevant passages as relevant and achieves a high 33.2\% hallucination rate on average on the non-relevant subset.
-On the other hand, GPT-4 achieves a lower 14.2\% error rate on average on the relevant subset indicating a strong ability to identify relevant passages with known answers.
+To better understand the LLM robustness in \nomiracl, we conduct experiments with several existing powerful and multilingual-focused LLMs (\emph{e.g.}, GPT-4, Mistral, LLAMA-3).
+We conduct our experiments using the top-$k$ oracle passages retrieved using a hybrid retrieval system from a language-specific Wikipedia corpus \cite{zhang:2023}.
+We use a zero-shot ``vanilla'' prompt template for prompting all LLMs.
+Our key findings are: First, LLMs such as LLAMA-2, Aya-101, and Orca-2 observe a surprisingly high 88\% hallucination rate on the non-relevant subset.
+Second, the Mistral and LLAMA-3 series of models hallucinate less but perform worse on the relevant subset.
+Overall, GPT-4 is found to provide the optimal performance tradeoff across both subsets.

-Furthermore, we observe a positive correlation (Spearman $\rho$ = 0.39) between the GPT-4 hallucination rate and the language resource size, i.e., Wikipedia corpus size \cite{zhang:2023}.
-We suspect the information required to answer a query is better available in a high-resource language (i.e., harder negative), which potentially confuses the LLM to judge the passage as relevant.
-These results highlight the need to explore better techniques in future to improve LLM robustness.
+To understand our experimental findings better, we conduct an empirical analysis on \nomiracl (\texttt{en}) to analyze the blind spots in a subset of LLMs.
+We observe LLAMA-2-7B and 13B interestingly repeat the query and prompt instructions on average by at least 25\%.
+Mistral-7B always provides a rationale in their output generation by over 88\%.
+In addition, we conduct different prompting techniques and observe that supervised fine-tuning LLMs on the \nomiracl development set can be tricky.